FarronF/limerick-council-meetings/meetings/2022/07/13-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 15th June 2022.md

 The Cathaoirleach welcomed the Senior Executive Engineer, Planning, Environment and

-Place-Making Directorate, to the Meeting.---
+Place-Making Directorate, to the Meeting.
+---
 3

 The Senior Executive Engineer gave an update to the Members on the funding to date for the